jeremybsimon/jeremybsimon/README.md

 ## 👨🏼‍💻 Me
 Hi, I'm Jeremy Simon, a software developer with a passion for front-end development.
-I'm currently a student at Hogeschool van Amsterdam and a DevOps Engineer at Ahold Delhaize.
+I'm currently a DevOps Engineer at Ahold Delhaize.

 ## 🛠️ Skills